shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Examples/WWDG/WWDG_Example/readme.txt

 the configuration of the needed WWDG resources according to the used hardware (CLOCK, GPIO, DMA and NVIC).
 You may update this function to change WWDG configuration.

-The WWDG timeout is set to 41.94 ms and the refresh window is set to 80.
+The WWDG timeout is set, through counter value, to 46 ms.
-The WWDG counter is refreshed each 40ms in the main program infinite loop to prevent a WWDG reset.
+The refresh window is set in order to make user wait 35 ms after a wadchdog refresh, before writing again counter.
+Hence the WWDG counter is refreshed each (35 + 1) ms in the main program infinite loop to prevent a WWDG reset.
 LED2 is also toggled each 40 ms indicating that the program is running.

 An EXTI Line is connected to a GPIO pin, and configured to generate an interrupt